DanielaPamplona/SWN/README.md

   -o OUTPUT_FOLDER_PATH
                         Output folder path.
 It is recommended to use the absolute path.

+The parameters follow the same notation as in the article.
+For more details, see XXX.

 ### Documentation
 The journal article describing and evaluating the SWN is available here:XXX